ngankt2/filament-db-config-security/README.md

 ## Security considerations

 - Do not store secrets that belong in environment variables or the configuration cache (API keys, DB credentials).
-Use this package for runtime-editable application settings (e.g. labels, feature flags, contact info).
+  Use this package for **application settings and editable content** (e.g. labels, texts, contact information, page sections).
 - Values are not encrypted by default.
 If you need encryption, wrap reads/writes with your own encryption layer before passing to the API.

+> Think of DB Config as a place for values you want admins to edit safely at runtime, not for infrastructure secrets.

 ## Versioning